 1. Take a helicopter tour from Maui.

 Many helicopter tour companies offer helicopter tours to see the Molokai sea cliffs from Kahului on Maui.
-Pricing generally starts at approximately $230 for a 45-minute to an hour-long helicopter tour.
+Most tours include viewing West Maui along with Molokai.
+The tours last roughly 45-minutes to an hour.
+See this list of Maui and Molokai helicopter tour options.

 2. Take a direct flight from Maui to Molokai.